ScooloV/bbpedia/docs/blitz_bowl/rules.md

 **Opponent:** A player from the opposing coach's team

-**Throw Checks and Armour Checks:** If a coach is called upon to make an Armour or Throw check for a player, roll a D6 and compare the result to the Throw or Armour value for that player.
+#### Throw Checks and Armour Checks

+If a coach is called upon to make an Armour or Throw check for a player, roll a D6 and compare the result to the Throw or Armour value for that player.
 If the result is lower than the given value, the check fails; otherwise, the check succeeds.

 Some rules will modify the result of a check - this is done before comparing the dice result to the Throw or Armour value.
 However, in all cases, a check can never be modified by more than -1/+1, even when more than one modifier would apply.
 In addition, an unmodified roll of 1 on the dice always fails and an unmodified roll of 6 on the dice always succeeds.

 A player with a '-' for their Armour value automatically fails all Armour checks.
-A player with a '-' for their Throw value cannot take possession of the ball - if they move into a square containing the ball or a ball moves onto them it automatically bounces (see Bouncing Ball, page 12).
+A player with a '-' for their Throw value cannot take possession of the ball - if they move into a square containing the ball or a ball moves onto them it automatically bounces (see Bouncing Ball, [page 12](../blitz_bowl/rules.md#bouncing-ball)).

 **Re-rolling Dice:** Some rules allow a coach to 're-roll'.
 This lets the coach pick up the dice they just rolled and roll it again.
 If they rolled multiple dice, they must re-roll all of them.
 A re-roll cannot be used on the same dice roll more than once - you can't re-roll a re-roll! ***You also cannot use a re-roll on another coach's dice.
 If a coach re-rolls the dice, they must use the result of the re-roll, even if it is worse.***